adamshostack/conflictmodeling/2-Threats/README.md

 # 2. What Can Go Wrong?

+This question is at the heart of technology threat modeling, and our tools, such as attack trees, can be adopted to conflict.
 In "[Transforming Tech with Diversity-friendly software](https://docs.google.com/presentation/d/1JB3bTbJvjEypKlPu1JKV20Oz9YlF5zRCl3vLIPdDTrA/edit#slide=id.g2073602466_0_140)" Jon Pincus presented an attack tree for harrassing a person.
 This is a way of investigating the question of "what can go wrong."
 His tree is:

 ![A threat tree for harrassment comprised of triggering, flooding and making them look bad](https://github.com/adamshostack/conflictmodeling/blob/master/images/Harrassment-attack-tree-by-Pincus.png)